RizwanM94/Local-RAG-Chatbot/README.md

   ```
 - If you encounter **database errors**, ensure ChromaDB is correctly set up and check file paths.

+🤝 Contributing
+Feel free to submit issues and pull requests.
+Let's build this together! 🚀

+📬 Contact
+For queries or collaborations, reach out via rizzwanm94@gmail.com

 Happy Coding! 🚀
 ---